A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Localisation on the Sphere

-One can use Lemma \ref{sinconc} as a definition of $\sin^k$-concave functions.
-This class of measures are also used in Optimal Transport Theory (see the excellent book \cite{villani} on this matter as well as a proof for Lemma \ref{sinconc}).
+This class of measures are also used in Optimal Transport Theory (see the excellent book \cite{villani}).

-\begin{lem} Let $S$ be a geodesically convex set of dimension $k$ of the sphere $\mathbb{S}^n$ with $k \leq n$.
-Let $\mu$ be a convexly-derived measure defined on $S$ (with respect to the normalised Riemannian measure on the sphere).
+\begin{lemma} Let $S$ be a $k$-dimensional convex subset of the sphere $\mathbb{S}^n$ with $k \leq n$.
+Let $\mu$ be a convexly-derived measure defined on $S$ (with respect to the normalized Riemannian measure on the sphere).
 Then $\mu$ is a probability measure having a continuous density $f$ with respect to the canonical Riemannian measure on $\mathbb{S}^k$ restricted to $S$.
-Furthermore, the function $f$ is $\sin^{n-k}$-concave on every geodesic arc contained in $S$. \end{lem} The above lemma (proved in \cite{memwst}) completely characterises the class of convexly-derived measures on the sphere.
+Furthermore, the function $f$ is $\sin^{n-k}$-concave on every geodesic arc contained in $S$. \end{lemma} The above Lemma, proved in \cite{memwst}, completely characterizes the class of convexly-derived measures on the sphere.
 Note the similarity between the Euclidean case and the spherical one.

-Before we begin a study of the properties of $\sin^k$-concave functions, I shall define the definition of \emph{spherical needles}.

-\begin{de}[Spherical Needles] A spherical needle in $\mathbb{S}^n$ is a couple $(I,\nu)$ where $I$ is a geodesic segment in $\mathbb{S}^n$ and $\nu$ is a probability measure \emph{supported} on $I$ which has a $\sin^{n-1}$-affine density function. \end{de}
+\begin{definition}[Spherical Needles] A spherical needle in $\mathbb{S}^n$ is a couple $(I,\nu)$ where $I$ is a minimizing geodesic segment in $\mathbb{S}^n$ and $\nu$ is a probability measure \emph{supported} on $I$ which has a $\sin^{n-1}$-affine density function. \end{definition}